changetocoding/CSharp-Daniels/Lesson02&03-Fundamentals.md

 # Homework 2: Custom Dictionary
 ### The Task:
 Create your own dictionary from scratch, including a simple hashing algorithm.
 The dictionary should map a string key to a string value.

+(see section on how dictionaries work)
+1. A dictionary is an array under the cover
+2. You will need to hash a key (convert it from a string to a number that is less than your array size).
+3. You store the data at

 You can use one of these 2 algorithms to hash your key:
 - The length of the key